 Femoral artery and its branches

-After completing this study unit you will learn how to:
+After completing this study unit you will be able to:

-1. Describe the general pathway of the femoral artery.
+- Describe the general pathway of the femoral artery.

-2. Name the major branches of the femoral artery and the areas they supply.
+- Name the major branches of the femoral artery and the areas they supply.

 The femoral artery is the major artery supplying blood to the lower limb.
 It starts at the level of the inguinal ligament, as a continuation of the external iliac artery, and terminates at the knee as the popliteal artery.
-Within the anterior thigh the femoral artery gives off several branches, the largest being the deep femoral artery (deep artery of thigh).
+Within the anterior thigh, the femoral artery gives off several branches, the largest being the deep femoral artery (deep artery of thigh).
 The femoral artery is accompanied along its course by the femoral vein.

 Take a quiz

-|Pathway of the femoral artery||Arises: continuation of the external iliac artery after inguinal ligament
+Origin: Continuation of the external iliac artery after inguinal ligament

-Pathway: descends the anterior thigh
+Pathway: Descends the anterior thigh

-Termination: popliteal artery
+Termination: Popliteal artery